dimi-fn/Various-Data-Science-Scripts/Web Development/React/readme.md

 # General

 * [React doc](https://reactjs.org/)
+    * React uses a syntax extension of JavaScript called JSX (JavaScript XML) that allows you to write HTML directly within JavaScript.
+    * because JSX is not valid JavaScript, JSX code must be compiled into JavaScript.
+The transpiler Babel is a popular tool for this process
+    * nested JSX must return a single element

 * [JSX](https://reactjs.org/docs/introducing-jsx.html)
     * JSX stands for JavaScript XML.
 JSX allows us to write HTML in React.